elidickinson/ghost-sync-google-sheets/README.md

 - Only updates new members or missing attribution data
 - Must complete at least one Full Update first

+### Daily Auto-Update
+**Ghost Sync → Setup Daily Auto-Update**
+- Automatically runs Quick Update once per day at midnight
+- Requires at least one Full Update to be completed first
+- Perfect for keeping your sheet up-to-date without manual intervention
+- Use the same menu option to enable, check status, or disable

 ## Working with Data

 **Don't edit the "Ghost Members" sheet directly** - it gets overwritten during sync.